cardan22/pastryhub/README.md

 ### Structure

 #### Current/Initial Structure
 * **Home page:** Both users who haven't registered and those who have registered can view the content on the homepage, which includes a list of recipes to explore.
-Unregistered users will encounter a button prompting them to sign up, while registered users won't see the button.
+Unregistered users will encounter a button prompting them to login to add a recipe, while registered users will see the button to add recipe.
 * **Register page:** The Register Page enables users to make an account so they can use the main features of the website.
 * **Login/Logout page:** Users can log in to their accounts to access all site features.
 The logout option is available here as well.
 * **Recipe detail page:** The Recipe Detail Page enables users to see all the specifics of a pastry recipe.
 If a user is logged in and it's their own recipe, they'll find buttons to edit or delete it.
-* **Add recipe page:** This page allows users to submit their own pastry recipes, complete with ingredients, instructions, and images.
+* **Add recipe page:** This page allows users to submit their own pastry recipes, complete with a title, baking time, ingredients, instructions, an image, and a status of either 'draft' or 'published'
 * **Update recipe:** Users can edit or make changes to their existing pastry recipes on this page.
 * **Delete recipe:** This feature enables users to delete their pastry recipes from the platform.
 Users will be prompted with a confirmation message on this page to ensure they are certain about removing the recipe.
-* **User’s recipe page:** Users can view a collection of all their submitted pastry recipes, organized neatly for easy access.
+* **User’s recipe page:** Users can view a collection of all their submitted pastry recipes, neatly organized for easy access.
+They can also see a 'draft' tag on recipes that have not been published yet.
 * **Favorite recipe page:** Users can access recipes they have marked as favorites, organized neatly for easy access.

 ### Skeleton